CHRONOLOGY OF LAGUNA BEACH

 1913: Lumber, Dancehall, Sea Life (*8) – Joe Jahraus founded Laguna Beach Lumber on Forest Avenue in French Normandy style.
 Fred MacMurray played saxophone in a dance hall on Main Beach.
 A campsite costs thirty cents a night.
 Pomona College Marine Laboratory was built across from Main Beach to study sea life and was later was used to study snakes until 1944.
 Tent city along Broadway was mostly for visitors from Riverside and North Laguna for those from Santa Ana.

-1914: Movies – “False Colors” was filmed here, with many other later films including Robinson Crusoe and movies with Shirley Temple (‘36 Captain January), Errol Flynn (‘35 Captain Blood), Betty Davis, Mary Pickford, Judy Garland, Mickey Rooney, Rudolph Valentino, Ozzie and Harriet Nelson, Harold Lloyd, etc., and later with local high school students in “Laguna Beach: The Real Orange County” reality television show in 2004.
-First radio was broadcasted from a log cabin (later radio station 1949-51 and in 2013 (93.5FM.)
+1914: Movies – “False Colors” was filmed here, with many other later films including Robinson Crusoe and movies with Baby Peggy (1924 Captain January), Errol Flynn (1935 Captain Blood), Betty Davis, Mary Pickford, Judy Garland, Mickey Rooney, Rudolph Valentino, Ozzie and Harriet Nelson, Harold Lloyd, etc. Later local high school students were featured in “Laguna Beach: The Real Orange County” reality television show in 2004.
+The first radio was broadcasted, by Lynn Aufdencamp from a log cabin.

-1914: Temple Hills – It overlooked the village.
+1914: Temple Hills was developed.
 Joseph Thurston bought the large tract overlooking the village and named it for “inspiration and spiritual strength.”
 It is the highest point in the city.

 1915: Newspaper; Gate, Electricity – Laguna Life began publishing and became the Laguna News-Post in 1967.
 Electric power for village came from a gas motor on Broadway.
 The Canyon road was paved.
 35 artists were in town.
 Gate hung and remains at Forest and Coast Highway, “This gate hangs well and hinders none, refresh and rest, then travel on.”

-1917: Chamber of Commerce (*6, *7, *8) – It was established at the corner of Park and Coast Highway.
+1917: Chamber of Commerce (*6, *7, *8) – It was established at the corner of Park and Glenneyre Street.
 E. E. Jahraus was the first president.
-Cottage Restaurant was built.

 1918: Art Association; White House (*7, *8, *9) – It was founded by local artists.
 Later it became the Laguna Art Museum.
 Plein-air painting became a distinctive Laguna style similar to that of French impressionists.
 White House Restaurant opened and remains today as the oldest restaurant in Orange County still operating.